 Executive Resume Sample Structure: Options to Consider

 Here’s an invaluable piece of advice upfront: in the future, always tailor your resume to the requirements that an employer sets before you.
 Some of them want you to follow a certain structure, and some just ask to include a line that reads, “I have carefully read the job requirements top to bottom.”

 Submitting the same resume executive item to every potential job without adjustments will result in more rejections.

 Although the executive resume formats vary, the following list usually stays the same throughout many industries:

 - selected achievements;

 - professional experience, starting with the most recent employment, each including duties and measurable achievements.
 Only the recent 15 years of work experience should be included with an additional career note if it exceeds 15 years;

 Executive Resume Sample: What Do You Need to Exclude?

 In the competitive job market, recruiters are sometimes too picky and pay attention to the slightest details.
 It is something that can ruin the chance to get work in the desired career field.
 Here is what the reviewer may find unappealing:

-- wordy and cliche career summary;
+- wordy and cliche career professional summary for resume;

 - copy-and-paste content from CEO executive resume samples online;